The-alpha-male/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14 decimal-to-hexadecimal

-15 encodes and decodes text using the rot13 encryption.
+15 encodes and decodes text using the rot13 encryption

+16 prints every other line from the input starting with the first line